 Having a loved one who is struggling with an addiction can sometimes be very tricky.
-You may think that you are helping, but in reality, you are exhibiting the classic signs of an enabler.
+You may think that you are helping, but in reality, you are exhibiting the classic signs of enabling addiction.
 Instinctively, out of love and compassion, you will want to try and help them.
 However, trying to help a loved one who is an addict can sometimes cause more harm than good.

 Such actions can be dangerous for the person you are trying to help.
 Sometimes, these actions may mean that your loved ones can’t get treatment for their addictions.
 To prevent this, it is essential that you recognize the signs that indicate that you may be enabling an addiction.